Brain injury children books and concussion information

 In this children’s book about treatment for a concussion, Arnie the armadillo falls off his bicycle.
 Because he isn’t wearing a helmet, he hurts his head and has to have a MRI.
 He doesn’t understand what this is so he is nervous about the examination.
 The story line and colorful illustrations help children understand why Arnie is a bit scared.
 Hospital staff address his fears about medical procedures by turning the MRI exam into an adventure.
 Arnie soon overcomes his fears and learns why he should always wear a bicycle helmet.

-If you would prefer Arnie in PDF eBook format, click here!
+Arnie is also avaiable in PDF eBook format, click here!

 This booklet helps parents and educators understand how the child’s brain develops and why an acquired brain injury can have both immediate and long-term consequences.
 It shows how a traumatic injury can disrupt the brain’s development and why changes may show up as the child grows up.
 By understanding how various regions of the brain develop, families and educators will recognize the relationship between an injury and changes in the child’s physical, cognitive, social, behavioral, and communicative skills.